baibhavmandal/advice-app/README.md

-# react-jjtpxd
+# Advice App

-An app made using React and advice slip json api
+An app made using React and [advice slip json api](https://api.adviceslip.com/)

 Package used are:
 1. react